-Any senior student, who wishes to do so, may go out on work exploration organised by the school with an employer from our community.
+Any senior student, who wishes to do so, may apply to go out on work exploration organised by the school with an employer from our community.
 This provides opportunities for students to:

-These courses may be available to senior students on request to Head of Careers and Pathways.
-STAR courses provide the opportunity for students to experience further vocational education and training while they are still at school.
+STAR courses are available for senior students and provide the opportunity for students to experience tertiary education and training while they are still at school.
+Examples are First Aid, Welding, Barista and many more.
 Some STAR courses offer standards that count towards NCEA.
 STAR courses are usually block courses, often held during the holidays.
 The cost to the student is minimal - transport costs only.

-This program is offered to selected students in the senior school.
+This programme is offered to selected students in the senior school.
 It is aimed at students who want help in finding a job, but who do not wish to lose contact with school.
 While they are actively seeking a job, students may follow custom-built courses of study at school.
-The advantage of this program is that students have the advice and assistance of the staff while they are actively job seeking.
+The advantage of this programme is that students have the advice and assistance of careers staff while they are actively job seeking.
 Students joining this program must have the approval of their parents/caregivers and their Head of Level.